launchdarkly/api-client-ruby/docs/FeatureFlagsApi.md

 project_key = 'project_key_example' # String | The project key, used to tie the flags together under one project so they can be managed together.

 opts = {
-  env: 'env_example' # String | By default, each feature will include configurations for each environment.
+  env: ['env_example'] # Array<String> | By default, each feature will include configurations for each environment.
 You can filter environments with the env query parameter.
-For example, setting env=production will restrict the returned configurations to just your production environment.
+For example, setting env=[\"production\"] will restrict the returned configurations to just your production environment.
   summary: true, # BOOLEAN | By default in api version >= 1, flags will _not_ include their list of prerequisites, targets or rules.
 Set summary=0 to include these fields for each flag returned.
   archived: true, # BOOLEAN | When set to 1, archived flags will be included in the list of flags returned.
 By default, archived flags are not included in the list of flags.
+  limit: 8.14, # Float | The number of objects to return.
+Defaults to -1, which returns everything.
+  number: true, # BOOLEAN | Where to start in the list.
+This is for use with pagination.
+For example, an offset of 10 would skip the first 10 items and then return the next limit items.
+  filter: 'filter_example', # String | A comma-separated list of filters.
+Each filter is of the form field:value.
+  sort: 'sort_example' # String | A comma-separated list of fields to sort by.
+A field prefixed by a - will be sorted in descending order.
   tag: 'tag_example' # String | Filter by tag.
 A tag can be used to group flags across projects.
 }